okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/iam-roles/index.md

 <ApiOperation method="get" url="/api/v1/iam/roles/${roleIdOrLabel}/permissions" />

-Get the list of permissions included in a custom Role identified by its `id` or `label`
+Gets the list of permissions included in a custom Role identified by its `id` or `label`

 #### Request parameters